Dentrick/Adrian-Projects/Left in the Dark/README.txt

 ##########################################################################

 INSTALLATION INSTRUCTIONS:
+1) Download LitD.zip and unzip
-1) As of MonoGame 3.6, you no longer need to install oalisnt.exe
+2) As of MonoGame 3.6, you no longer need to install oalisnt.exe
-2) Run game using LitD.exe
+3) Run game using LitD.exe
-3) If you encounter errors, Install OpenAL using oalinst.exe
+4) If you encounter errors, Install OpenAL using oalinst.exe
-4) Have fun!
+5) Have fun!

 DESCRIPTION:
 You are a young boy, you do not know how you came to be here, but there are things out there aiming to hurt you.